 Translation

-This episode is found in the chapter called 'Shraad Nirnai' (Page 595)
+This episode is found in Rut 5, Chapter 18, which is called 'Shraad Nirnai' (Page 595)

 The first half of the chapter is unrelated to the Mata Jito Ji section which starts on paurhi 31.